 Confused by all the different types of milk at the supermarket?
 It's no longer simply a matter of reaching for full cream, light or skim milk; nowadays you have to navigate labels claiming everything from high calcium to low saturated fat, and from added omega-3 to A2 proteins – not to mention the growing organic milk market.
 They all cost more than the generic brands of regular or low-fat milk, but are they worth the extra money?
+And which milk offers the best premium for Aussie dairy farmers?

 The main types of milk are: